1991 Vallejo helicopter crash: Accident

 The Bell 206B JetRanger was operating under Federal Aviation Regulation Part 91, and departed from parking lot "F" of the Concord Pavilion around 9:45 pm, bound for the Commodore Center Heliport (KJMC) in Sausalito, California, about 27 miles to the west-southwest.
 The pilot had received a weather briefing in which visual flight rules (VFR) flight was not recommended due to inclement weather.
 Before take-off, the pilot requested and received a special VFR clearance to pass through the airspace of Buchanan Field Airport in Concord, California, on a northwest heading.
 When the helicopter lifted off, the weather was 0.5 mi visibility, gusty winds, heavy rain, and overcast with a 200 ft ceiling.
 Using pilotage to navigate from one landmark to another at an altitude just below the cloud base, the pilot proceeded through the city of Vallejo and began following California State Route 37.
-At 9:56 pm near the northernmost point of San Pablo Bay, the Bell 206B struck the top of a 223 foot high-voltage transmission tower, located roughly 150 feet south of Rt.
-37, and became impaled on it.
+At 9:56 pm near the northernmost point of San Pablo Bay, the Bell 206B struck the top of a 223 foot high-voltage transmission tower, located roughly 150 feet south of CA 37, and became impaled on it.
 The aircraft exploded on impact and all three occupants suffered fatal injuries.